eiffel-community/eiffel-intelligence/wiki/failed-notifications.md

         }
     ]

-It contains the name of the subscription that failed, a snapshot of the aggregated object that triggered the subscription, the notification meta which is the mail or service endpoint to contact, the time of occurence and the message that contains the exception that was thrown.
+It contains the name of the subscription that failed, a snapshot of the aggregated object that triggered the subscription, the notification meta which is the mail or service endpoint to contact, the time of occurrence and the message that contains the exception that was thrown.
 This information is meant to help you figure out why the notification failed.
-In the example above the reason is that the notification meta URL is invalid and because of this could not establish a connection.
+In the example above the reason is that the notification meta URL is invalid and because of this Eiffel Intelligence could not establish a connection.